typedb/typedb-docs/12-comparisons/01-semantic-web-and-grakn.md

 ![Hyper-relation](../images/comparisons/sem-web-hyper-relation.png)
 *Example of a hyper-relation in Grakn.*

-A hyper-relation can simply be seen as a collection of role-role-player pairs of arbitrary cardinality.
+A hyper-relation can simply be seen as a collection of a role & role-player pairs of arbitrary cardinality.
 As hyper-relations cannot be represented natively in a labelled directed graph, the above example in RDF can end up looking like this:

 ![Hyper-relation in RDF](../images/comparisons/sem-web-hyper-relation2.png)
 *Representation of hyper-relations in RDF.*